DaylightingSociety/Paillier/README.md

 ## Attribution

 This Paillier cryptosystem is a [Daylighting Society](https://daylightingsociety.org) project.
-Initial version written by Taylor Dahlin and Milo Trujillo, with contributions from Courtney Tambling.
+Initial version written by Taylor Dahlin and Milo Trujillo, with contributions from Courtney Tambling, and additional patches from community contributors.
 This library was inspired by Mike Ivanov's [Paillier](https://github.com/mikeivanov/paillier) library in Python, and began as a language port of that project before being largely rewritten and expanded upon.